14 Best Weekend Getaways from Toronto

 The season runs from April to November.
 Should your interests lie more towards modern music, Stratford is also the former home of music legend Justin Bieber.

 Check into your bed and breakfast, luxury hotel, or other accommodation and then wander around the city, where you'll find a beautiful riverfront area and spectacular gardens.
-This small city has a thriving culinary scene, just talk to your hotel to find out where the hottest chefs have set up shop.
+As one of the best small towns in Ontario, Stratford has a thriving culinary scene, just talk to your hotel to find out where the hottest chefs have set up shop.

 Accommodation: Where to Stay in Stratford

 To make your weekend getaway a bit more international, cross the border into the United States and head to Buffalo.
 This welcoming city has much going for it, and some of the recent waterfront improvements in the Canalside area make it a great destination.

 The city is a hot spot for dining.
 Local chefs have been reinventing the culinary scene, and you'll find some great places offering innovative and interesting dishes from around the world.

 If you stay downtown, Buffalo is a very walkable city.
 If the distances are a bit far for your liking, hop on the free tram that runs down Main Street.

 A trip to Buffalo from Toronto would not be complete without a bit of shopping.
 The best shopping can be had at the Galleria Mall along with the shops at and surrounding the Fashion Outlets of Niagara Falls.
 Be sure to stock up on your duty free items before heading back to Canada.